How Essential Oils Work – Summary

 This article is more about the top level question – “what do essential oils do and how do they do it”

 Essential oils enter our physiological system primary through the olfactory system (the sense of smell).
-They are also able to do transmitted through the skin (transdermally).
+They are also able to be transmitted through the skin (transdermally).

 On inhaling essential oils (or any smell), they enter our system within 30 seconds and will be through our entire body within 30 minutes – way faster than most medications.

-The olfactory system interfaces directly with the limbic part of the brain – the part that is responsible for emotions and for memories.
+The olfactory system interfaces directly with the limbic brain – the part responsible for emotions and for memories.

 Taking this a step further, certain scents have specific effects on us – emotive responses pre-set in the limbic brain, and this is the power of essential oils.
 We have unconscious responses to specific smells – impacting on our mindset.
 How these smells are blended together can have a powerful impact on how we feel.